autonomousapps/gradle-best-practices-plugin/README.md

 Where `:plugin` is the name of your plugin project.

-Or, since the `checkBestPractices` is automatically added as a dependency of the `check` task:
+Or, since the `checkBestPractices` task is automatically added as a dependency of the `check` task:

 ```shell
 ./gradlew :plugin:check